stephank/docker-lg-webos-ndk/README.md

 # docker-lg-webos-ndk

-Docker images of a preinstalled [webosbrew/meta-lg-webos-ndk].
-This is a layer top of [buildpack-deps] of about 2GB.
+Docker image containing a preinstalled [webosbrew/meta-lg-webos-ndk] and [webosose/ares-cli].
+These layers add about 2GB on top of [buildpack-deps].

 ```sh
 docker run --rm -it ghcr.io/stephank/docker-lg-webos-ndk